microtrain/bootcamp/syllabi/remote.md

 * Class Meeting: Twice a week
 * Class Hours: 9 am – 5 pm
-* Class Support: 9 am - 5 pm, M - F
+* Class Support: 1 pm - 5 pm, M - F

 ## Expectations
 * Class starts promptly at 9am, you are expected to have your systems booted up and to be ready to go by 9am.